What is superannuation?

 How does superannuation work in Australia?

-If you’re 18 years or over and are working in Australia, earning $450 (before tax) or more a month from an employer, you are typically entitled to compulsory superannuation contributions from this employer.
+If you’re 18 years or over and working in Australia, you are generally entitled to compulsory superannuation contributions from your employer.

-The minimum superannuation your employers must pay is 10% of your ordinary time earnings (OTE) (known as the ‘superannuation guarantee’).
-Ordinary time earnings (OTE) are what you generally earn for your ordinary hours of work.
+From 1 July 2022, the minimum SG contributions your employer must pay is 10.5% of your ordinary time earnings (OTE).
+OTE are what you generally earn for your ordinary hours of work.